ruizhi92/Dyn3d.jl/docs/src/index.md

 ## Installation

-This package currently requires *Julia* 0.6.
+This package supports *Julia* 0.6 and 1.1 versions for now.
-To install, simply download this Github repository, find the location of this repository expressed in *Julia* by
+For *Julia 0.7* or higher versions, this package uses the local environment specified in *Project.toml*.
+User doesn't need to do any set up except for possible denpendency package required.
+For *Julia 0.6* version, this package's local dir need to be set by user.
+Find Julia repo address by
 ```
-julia> Dyn3d_dir = Pkg.dir("Dyn3d")
+julia> Pkg.dir("Dyn3d")
 ```
-and then setup a symbolic link in shell following
+Then you can make a symlinking by
 ```
-shell$ sudo ln -s actual_address Dyn3d_dir
+shell$ sudo ln -s actual_address Julia_repo_address
 ```

 The plots in this documentation are generated using [Plots.jl](http://docs.juliaplots.org/latest/).